Kurento/kurento/source/features/logging.rst

 Suggested levels
 ================

-Here are some tips on what logging components and levels could be most useful depending on what is the issue to be analyzed.
-They are given in the environment variable form, so they can be copied directly into the KMS KMS service settings file, */etc/default/kurento-media-server*:
+Here is a list of some logging levels that could be the most useful for typical troubleshooting of KMS.
+These are set as *environment variables*, so it is possible to copy them directly into the KMS service settings file, ``/etc/default/kurento-media-server``, or use them in a console session.

-The **default suggested level** is what KMS sets automatically when it is started as a system service from the init scripts:
+First, **start from the default levels**:

   .. code-block:: console

      export GST_DEBUG="3,Kurento*:4,kms*:4,sdp*:4,webrtc*:4,*rtpendpoint:4,rtp*handler:4,rtpsynchronizer:4,agnosticbin:4"

-From that baseline, one can add any other values to extend the amount of information that gets logged:
+Then **add new levels** according to your needs:

 * **Transcoding of media**: